80 Pakistani Companies Showcase Their Products At Gulfood2023 - UrduPoint

 80 Pakistani Companies Showcase Their Products At Gulfood2023

-The Pakistan Pavilion was inaugurated today by M. Zubair Motiwala, the Chief Executive of TDAP, accompanied by Hassan Afzal Khan, Consul General of Pakistan in Dubai, and Adeem Khan, Commercial Counsellor.
+The Pakistan Pavilion was inaugurated on Monday by M. Zubair Motiwala, the Chief Executive of TDAP, accompanied by Hassan Afzal Khan, Consul General of Pakistan in Dubai, and Adeem Khan, Commercial Counsellor.

 Pakistan is showcasing a diverse range of food products at the event, such as rice, confectionery, beverages, poultry, and spices.

-The country's participation in Gulfood provides an opportunity for Pakistani exhibitors to explore new buyers for a wide range of food and agro sector products, including fresh and frozen foods, fruits and vegetables, sauces, nuts, sweets, confectionery, and tea.
+The country's participation in Gulfood provides an opportunity for Pakistani exhibitors to explore new buyers for a wide range of food and agro sector products, including fresh and frozen foods, fruits and vegetables, sauces, nuts, sweets, confectionery, and tea, Emirates News agency reported.

 This event is an important platform for Pakistan, as the UAE is among the country's top export partners and largest trading partner in the MENA region.